jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 A big reason for this is the loyalty stories foster in humanity.
 Stories are meant to pass-on knowledge to aid everyone's continuous evolution, but they often become fake to prevent evolution.

-As the saying goes "hard times creates hard people, who work play the game hard to create easy times, which thus breeds easy people, who stop evolving, and thus create hard times".
+As the saying goes "hard times creates hard people, who play the game of evolution to create easy times, which thus breeds easy people, who stop evolving, and thus create hard times".
 During this cycle, the stories used to pass-on the hard-won lessons so humanity can continually move over boxes of evolution, transform into stories to antagonize anyone playing the game.

 That's why no civilization has ever won two ages in a row.
 The winners have so much power, they become soft and rest on their laurels.
 Too distant from frontline pain, innovation becomes a threat to an established way of life.
-To keep themselves in power leaders will antagonize evolution, by creating stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they don't want to compete.
+To keep themselves in power leaders antagonize evolution by creating stories like elitism, racism, and sexism, for the same reason Cinderella's stepmother tore the dress, locked the attic, and shattered the glass slipper, they don't want to compete.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
 This is the technology of the future, but we are not yet in the Internet Age, because we haven't transformed our society to the possibilities of modern technology.

-Instead, our society is resting on our laurels and stagnating while trying to find someone to blame for the social, economic, and political problems that inevitable happen when any creature stops playing the game of evolution and walks in circles in a death spiral.
+Instead, our society is resting on our laurels and stagnating while trying to find someone to blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution and walks in circles in a death spiral.

 <Flipper1970 />

 _In the game of chutes and ladders, not evolving to the Internet Age means we keep hitting chutes._

-## Us Now
+## Why Does Freedom Keep Winning

 We can't speak a word of polar bear, but we understand the adaptions that get them resources.
-We thus understand the fate of a bulky, white, and flesh eating predator in a melting artic pretty well.
+We thus understand the fate of a bulky, white, and flesh eating predator in a melting environment pretty well.
 You don't need to speak any English to understand the yellings fest of today's ideological politics.

 Today's ideologies get their resources from Industrial Age technology that is now long past its life expectancy.
-What else is there to do but fight over the decreasing amount of seals killed in the pack ice every year.
+Broadcast television funded by mass-marketing campaigns for products that people already own isn't a lever of power empowering users to climb ladders in the game of evolution.
+What else can ideologues of bygone age do do but fight over the decreasing amount of seals killed in the pack ice every year.

-Evolution doesn't care about our stories anymore than the polar bears.
+Evolution doesn't care about our ideological stories anymore than the polar bears.
 Life needs lifeforms that harvest enough energy to procreate.
-Evolution is happening to us right now, but we're fighting it instead of accepting change.
-Our evolution isn't inevitable.
+Losers get off the game board.
+Our evolution to the next chapter isn't inevitable.
 Like the Germans looking at Caesar's brige, we're mystified by Internet Age technology.
 We don't understand how it will change our society and ourselves.
 There isn't even a field of study (yet) to learn how technological evolution morphs humans to its requirements.

-So we haven't started the the next chapter in the ongoing story of Life.
+So we haven't even started the the next chapter in the ongoing story of Life.

 Instead, we continue industrailzing society, with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced goods.
-These tools cannot give a return on their investment because they're dinosaurs trying to live in the Ice Age.
-Instead of being "no-brainer" levers of power in your quest to collect resources and procreate, our aging tools rely on huge marketing and extreme ideological storytelling to keep their users engaged.
+These one-size fits all solutions cannot give a return on their investment because they're dinosaurs trying to live in the Ice Age, or a fighting discipline pretending its the single source of truth.
+Instead of being "no-brainer" levers of power in your quest to collect resources and procreate, our aging Industrial Age tools rely on huge marketing and extreme ideological storytelling to keep their users engaged.

-We need to re-invent all of our civilization to upgrade ourselves into the Internet Age.
-But because we believe in old philosophies, we're like Cinderella before she decided to disobey her stepmother or martial artists before mixed-martial arts; we follow old rules that keep us walking in circles using old tools in a expired way of Life.
+We need to re-invent our entire civilization, from healthcare to education, to enter the Internet Age.
+But because we believe in old philosophies, we're like Cinderella before she decided to disobey her stepmother or martial artists before mixed-martial arts; we follow old rules that keep using old tools in a expired way of Life.

 We thus keep hitting chutes as taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
 And there are many more topics trending badly.
+The Great Recession, the Debt Bubble, the housing crisis, inflation, useless jobs; our problems aren't failed policies, but not playing the game of evolution.
+Evolution is happening to us right now, but we're fighting it instead of embracing it.

-Like the Cinderella's stepmother, there are lots of leaders fighting our ascension to the Internet Age.
+Like Cinderella's stepmother, there are lots of leaders fighting our ascension to the Internet Age.
 Professors tell students not to use ChatGPT, Wikipedia, and any other tools that makes learning easier, as if the job market is looking for students who know how to use card catalogues.
 Corporate bosses insist workers must drive into a corporate office while the paying customer has no say.
-Bureaucrats keep making citizens use actual paperwork to use government services because using searchable `.txt` files is too easy.
+Bureaucrats keep making citizens use actual paperwork to get government services because using searchable .txt files is too easy.

-Because we don't have a new philosophy reminding everyone we "innovate or die", regular people are left trying to decide if Conservative or Progressive ideology lets them justify why they get priority access from the dwindling carcus of the Industrial Age.
+Because we don't have a new philosophy reminding everyone we humans "innovate or die" like any other lifeform, regular people are left trying to decide if Conservative or Progressive ideology lets them justify why they get priority access from the dwindling carcus of the Industrial Age.

 - My parents and grandparents were abused and disadvantaged so I deserve preferencial help.
 - My parents and grandparents were smart and hard working so I deserve preferencial treatment.
 - Neither of us knows how to start a web server.

-Today's raging ideological converts are pleading for help, but unlike Cinderella or martial artist, they don't know how to reach for the tools to change their fate.
+Today's raging ideological converts are in a death spiral, their best chance for resources is pleading for money, but unlike Cinderella or martial artist, they don't know how to reach for the tools to change their fate.

-We've delayed evolution to the Internet Age for so long, the chance to bring the debt, inflation and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the Internet Age has passed.
-Life has let die 99.9% of all prior species because they failed to harvest enough resources to procreate.
+We've delayed evolution to the Internet Age for so long, the chance to bring the debt, inflation, insurance and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the Internet Age has passed.
+Life has let die 99.9% of all prior species die because they failed to harvest enough resources to procreate.
 Industrial Age ideologues and societies are writing themselves on that list.

 We don't have a Julius Caesar to build a bridge to the Internet Age.
 No one's been there before.
 We must venture into the unknown.

-But without a new story to guide people towards evolution, people have no choice but to fight for their tool's and therefore their ideology's survival.
-Conservatives keep talking about wealth generation, and Progressives keep talking about wealth distribution, because that's ideology of their respective tools.
-In a dying Industrial Age economy, why would anyone in a government job not support government's redistribution of wealth via larger social probrams?
+But without a new philosophy to instruct people how to play the game of evolution, people have no choice but to fight for their tool's and therefore their ideology's survival.
+Conservatives keep talking about wealth generation, and Progressives keep talking about wealth distribution, because that's the ideology of their respective tools.
+In a dying Industrial Age economy, why would anyone in a government job not support more government's redistribution of wealth via larger social programs?
 Likewise, why would anyone inside a large corporation not support corporate profiteering if that's what pays the increasingly harder to pay bills?

-Because we'r all stuck in an dying, yet still industrializing society, everyone is forced into a one-sided jobs with one-sided interests.
-Therefore people have one-sided, and increasingly extreme, politics.
+Because we're all stuck in an dying yet still industrializing society, everyone is forced into a one-sided jobs with one-sided interests.
+Therefore people have one-sided and increasingly extreme politics.

+Growing extremism inside a death spiral is typical in the story of technological evolution.

 Every transition to a new chapter in the story of technological Life is first filled with civil wars as old ideologies struggle to keep their tools alive.
 Eventually regular people start reaching for new levers of power as revolutions motivate the frontline to kickstart the game of evolution.
 In their way is the stepmother justifying her status with elitism, racism, sexism, and other fake stories, all of which are just versions of antagonism to delay technological evolution.

 In its highest form, politics discusses what direction a society should take.
 Good politics is like a healthy nervous system directing resources to address the pain society feels.
-We today are feeling pain that is usually in recent history, but it will only increase as our tools can't solve our problems.
-The answer to our stagnation is to create is to merge our ideologies into a new philosophy that tells everyone innovation, adapatation, evolution, and frontline pain reductions is the gold standard of right or wrong.
+We today are feeling pain that is not be healed.
+This is usually in recent history, but it will only increase as our aging adaptations can't solve our problems.
+The answer to our societal stagnation is to to merge our ideologies into a new philosophy that tells everyone innovation, adapatation, evolution, that reduces frontline pain, is the gold standard of right or wrong.

-Mixed-ideological politics will only come when we climb the ladder to the Internet Age.
+Solving frontline pain will create the ladder to the Internet Age.
+And we need mixed-ideological politics to do it.

 Set the Progressives--who love bing weird and creative--loose but focus their creativity to inventing an Internet Age civilization.
 Let the Conservatives--who love to build things for profit--be free, but make sure they only earn money when they build the new civilization Progressives imagine.

 The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing pain is a universal langauge for us, polar bears, and every other lifeform.
 Pain is Life's way of telling individuals to change their behavior before it's too late.
-Prior revolutions made sure the human nervous system advanced itself to encorporate ever more pain receptors to frontline feedback.
+Prior revolutions made sure the human nervous system advanced itself to encorporate ever more pain receptors frontline feedback in human civilization.

-We know have feedback mechanisms in place for our legislature, executive, and consumer markets.
+We know have feedback mechanisms in place for our military, legislature, executive, and consumer markets.
 But not within our companies, bureaucracies, and jobs.

-In our jobs we're still the martial artits listening to old leaders and Cinderella without freedom to choose our tools.
+In our jobs we're too often still martial artists using one-sided tools and Cinderella without freedom to choose our adaptations.
 Our politics is a reflection of the tools we use to make a living.
-To quell our political extremims with mixed-ideological politics requires we upgrade our economics so we each freely "mix and match" tools while earning a living, to bring  our ideology towards moderation, efficiency, and evolution.
+To quell our political extremims with mixed-ideological politics requires we upgrade our economics so we each freely "mix and match" tools as needed in the daily fight to advance up the blocks in the game of evolution hoping to hit a ladder and definitely trying to avoid chutes.
 This cross-polination of tools and techniques in our economy might be called "bumblee economics".

-So, you must be you're own mixed-martial arts trained Cinderella and pickup whatever tools helps improve your future.
-But to do these things you must look past the rules that govern you today.
+So, you must be Cinderella, a mixed-martial artist trained to pickup whatever tools helps improve your future.
+You're a bumblebee going going from opportunity to opportunity in the search for the resources you need to win the game of evolution.
+You'll need the help of creative Progressive and hard-working Conservatives to do it.
 This mixed-ideological politics is brought to you inside a nice new political philosophy called Techvolution.

 Keep reading, and you'll climb the ladder to Internet Age.
 Jeff Goldblum says it's inevitable, why would anyone not follow him?